This article was updated and republished on January 2, 2022.

 You never know what the heating and air conditioning situation will be in a dorm, and if you're moving to an unfamiliar climate, it's best to come prepared.
 From sheets and a comforter to pillows and throws, you'll want to look for breathable, durable fabrics that'll keep you cozy in the winter and cool throughout the warmer months.
 Keep scrolling for specific product recommendations.

-When it comes to dorm room essentials, extra-long twin (or twin XL) bedding is often at the top of the list.
+When it comes to dorm room bedding, extra-long twin (or twin XL) sheets are often at the top of the list.
 To save space while accommodating taller students, the beds are as wide as a regular twin but roughly 5 inches longer.

-Check out Parachute's Guide to Bed Sheets for more insight into different types and fabrics.
+Check out Parachute's Guide to Bed Sheets for more insight into different types and fabrics, and learn more about the best dorm bed sheet fabrics here:

 Firmer, more supportive options with gusseted sides tend to be best for those who slumber on their back or side, whereas softer, squishier pillows are ideal for stomach-sleepers.
 Parachute carries bed pillows for every type of sleeper, each filled with down or down alternative fibers and encased in a breathable cotton shell.